 One of the goals of the North Lakeland Discovery Center, a nonprofit environmental education center in northern Wisconsin, is to connect our community to the natural world.
-We do this through programs, hikes, lectures, workshops and most importantly, citizen science.
-Our project this summer and early fall was our Bat Walk and Live Education Bat Programs.
+We do this through outdoor education programs, hikes, lectures, workshops and most importantly, citizen science.
+Our citizen science project this summer and early fall was our Bat Walk and Live Education Bat Programs.

 Throughout the summer we offered three Bat Talk and Walk programs.
 Professional naturalist and bat enthusiast with over nine years of bat education, care and monitoring experience, Licia Johnson, paired a presentation on bats in Wisconsin with our live education bats, with time outdoors at night with two different types of acoustic bat monitoring devices.

 Importance of Citizen Science

 These citizen science surveys have become increasingly important over time and this was a great way to get folks not only updated on the status of bats, but have them become a part of the solution.
 Surveys provide important data on bat abundance and location that allow us to see the health of the animals.